ryanlangton/ng-bootstrap-submenu/README.md

 * href = the link for the item (only necessary for items with no children).
 * display = the text displayed for the item.
 * children = an array of sub-items (may be empty).

-This <a href="http://plnkr.co/edit/BUFaUJG7Ftaw5rIhpwj4">plnkr</a> demonstrates the use of bootstrapSubmenu.

 	<nav class="navbar navbar-default">
 		<div class="navbar-header">